-Vincent Siasoco, MD, MBA is a board-certified Family Physician.
-He specializes in the care of patients with intellectual and/or developmental disabilities.
-He is an Assistant Professor in the Department of Family and Social Medicine and Department of Pediatrics.
-He is the Director of Primary Care at the Rose F. Kennedy (RFK) Children's Evaluation and Rehabilitation Center at Montefiore (CERC), Director of Community Engagement/ Demonstration Projects at the RFK University Center for Excellence in Developmental Disabilities (UCEDD), and Medical Director at ADAPT Community Network.
-He is the Faculty Advisor of the Student Chapter of the American Academy of Developmental Medicine and Dentistry at Einstein.
-Dr. Siasoco received his MD degree from the University of Santo Tomas Faculty of Medicine and Surgery.
-He completed his Family Medicine residency training at St. Clare's Hospital (Now part of Ellis Hospital).
-He received his MBA from the Robert Willumstad School of Business at Adelphi University and is a member of Beta Gamma Sigma.
-Dr. Siasoco is on the Board of Directors at the American Academy of Developmental Medicine and Dentistry and a member of the Editorial Advisory Board of Helen: The Journal of Human Exceptionality.
-He is a Clinical Director for Special Olympics and Chair of the Special Olympics New York Health Advisory Council.
-He is Co-Chair of the Cerebral Palsy Associations of NY State's Medical Director's Council and an appointed member of OPWDD Advisory Committees.
-In 2019, he was awarded the Golisano Health Leadership Award by Special Olympics New York.
+Vincent Siasoco, MD, MBA, is a Family Medicine physician.
+He is an Assistant Professor in both Departments of Family Medicine and Pediatrics at the Albert Einstein College of Medicine.
+He is the Director of Primary Care at the Rose F. Kennedy (RFK) Children's Evaluation and Rehabilitation Center and Director of Community Model Training at the RFK University Center for Excellence in Developmental Disabilities, Montefiore Medical Center.
+He is the Medical Director at ADAPT Community Network.
+Dr. Siasoco received his MD degree from the University of Santo Tomas Faculty of Medicine and Surgery and completed his Family Medicine residency at St. Clare's Hospital (now Ellis Hospital).
+He received his MBA from Adelphi University.
+He is a member of the Board of Directors at the American Academy of Developmental Medicine and Dentistry and at Mercy Home.
+He is a Special Olympics Clinical Director and Chair of the Special Olympics New York Health Advisory Council.
+He serves as Co-Chair of the Cerebral Palsy State Medical Director's Council and NYS OPWDD Medical Advisory Taskforce.